Captivity (film): Re-editing

-After Dark Films founder and present head Courtney Solomon went back to edit the original concept of Captivity to add more gore and violence to please the American audience.
+After the film screened at the 2006 Sitges Film Festival, it was acquired by After Dark Films, whose founder and studio head Courtney Solomon went back to edit the finished film to incorporate more gore and violence to please the American audience.
 In a statement, Solomon is believed to state that he felt the film was not gruesome enough for a mainstream "torture porn".
 He felt the change would bring in more money for the film, after noticing the success of Hostel; however, the film performed poorly at the box office.
 Solomon later released a statement saying, "It's overkill.
 I think audiences have said, 'I've had enough.'
 It's as simple as that."

-The original version of Captivity was only released in Spain, Argentina and the United Kingdom.